adamcroom/mediator/_posts/2015-06-02-fork-adamcroom-com.md

 ### Backup and Security

 The second big win for Github and Jekyll is that my entire site is cloned to my Dropbox account.
-I've got a certain level of peace of mind in knowing should anything happen to my site, I can always quickly reupload the entire thing.
+I've got a certain level of peace of mind in knowing that should anything happen to my site, I can always quickly reupload the entire thing.
 I've ran across more instances recently where I'm frantically trying to update all my different Wordpress instances because of a large and necessary update and it feels good to veer a little further away from that.
-This is solved because while Wordpress utilizes dynamic code and relies on database call, Jekyll is purely static on the server side.
-No need to worry about someones Wordpress plugin code.
+This is solved because while Wordpress utilizes dynamic code and relies on database calls, Jekyll is purely static on the server side.
+Additionally, there's no need to worry about someones Wordpress plugin code.

 So am I now anti-Wordpress?
 Absolutely not.
 In fact, I still would argue its the easiest entry point into publishing on the open web.
-It's relatively user-friendly and gives you a lot of features that are great for a classroom, such as an intuitive admin panel, and extreme flexibility.
+It's relatively user-friendly and gives you a lot of features that are great for a classroom, such as an intuitive admin panel and extreme flexibility.
 I'm just more interested moving beyond the presentation of information and coalescing around the idea of technology that has the necessary infrastructure for shareability and discussion.

 ### Some "how" info

-I tried to keep as much tech out of this as possible (I failed, sorry...).
+I tried to keep as much tech out of this post as possible (I probably failed, sorry...).
 So rather than posting a tutorial for how to make this happen, I'll post some the links that helped me make the transition:

 - [Push, Pull Fork: Github for Academics (Kris Shaffer, Hybrid Pedagogy)][hybridpedgithub]
 - [How-to: Migrating Blog from WordPress to Jekyll, and Host on Github (Tomomi Imura)][migrate]